Another Book of Nothing Chapters 20 - 24:

 The flow is seen as Emptiness.

-Could it be however, that both something and nothing exist by virtue of something else, or a nothing else as the case may be, that abides beyond the interdependence of these two conditions, of nirvana and samsara – heaven and earth – but yet sustains the apparent existence of both as a kind of arbitrary illusion that simultaneously is and is not?
+So, do both the something and nothing that make up our world exist by virtue of something else, or a nothing else as the case may be, that abides timelessly beyond the interdependence and relativity of these two conditions, of nirvana and samsara or heaven and earth, but which yet sustains the apparent existence of both as a kind of arbitrary illusion that simultaneously is and is not?
 All the great teachers allude to the existence of a supremely unconditioned state.
 They experience a super-conscious state beyond all trace of duality or individual self, and come back to tell us it is there.
 Some have stumbled upon it, and others have followed paths laid down by those before them.
-Some have dared to declare that there is no difference between their Real Self and God - and some have died for saying so!
+Some have even dared to declare that there is no difference between their Real Self and God - and there are some have died for saying so!

 Beyond this Unmanifest,